Skip Navigation

 PGY2 Residency in Cardiology: University of Maryland School of Pharmacy

 About Dr. Gale: Dr. Gale joined the CMC pharmacy department in summer of 2024.
 She started her career as an assistant professor at the University of Maryland School of Pharmacy and a clinical specialist on the advanced heart failure service at the University of Maryland Medical Center.
 She later transitioned back to Charlotte as a cardiology clinical specialist and clinical pharmacist practitioner at Novant Health.
 Dr. Gale is currently a Fellow of the Heart Failure Society of America (HFSA) and Chair of the American College of Pharmacy Cardiology (ACCP) Practice and Research Network.
 She was nominated for the ACCP New Educator Award and also named a 2019 HFSA Future Leader in Heart Failure.
-Her professional interests include heart failure, hemodynamics, diuretic resistance, and pulmonary hypertension.
+Her professional interests include heart failure, hemodynamics, diuretic resistance and pulmonary hypertension.

 Specialty: Emergency Medicine